thojmr/PregnancyPlus/README.md

 - Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Story Mode / Main Game Mode on the fly.
 - This plugin can be a substitute for stomach bulges as well, but it's original intent is pregnancy.
 - Adds a "Story Mode / Main Game" mode config option.
 Disable if you want to turn off this plugins features temporarily while playing.
+- This plugin is somewhat compatible with "[ddaa33] Pregnant plugin (ShapeKeyPlugin)" if you wish to combine the effects of both, you can.
+But the effects applied by this other plugin will not save to the character card by default.

 ## Koikatsu Only Features
 - In Koikatsu the "Inflation Size" belly slider will be added in addition to the KK_Pregnancy when both mods are installed.
 You can use the F1 config sliders to adjust the results.
 Ex: If the character is 40 weeks pregnant.
 They will have the deafult KK_Pregnancy 40 week belly + ("Max Additional Belly Size" * 40) Inflation Size from KK_Pregnancy Plus.
 If "Max Additional Belly Size" is set to a low number, the final result will be a slightly larger belly, if it's set high, it will be much much larger.